 BPI delivered its highest full year net income of Php 51.7 billion, up 30.5% from the previous year's Php 39.6 billion, driven by record revenues and lower provisions which offset the increase in operating expenses.
-The Bank's solid financial performance is a reflection of its strengthened customer franchise and deeper customer engagement which led to record volumes and market share gains in several businesses.
+Excluding the impact of the one-off gain, the Bank's solid financial performance is a reflection of its strengthened customer franchise and deeper customer engagement which led to record volumes and market share gains in several businesses.
 For full year 2023, Return on Equity was 15.35% and Return on Assets was 1.93%.